 Embryos are reported as aneuploid when NGS detects a copy number change signifying an extra or missing chromosome.
 Trisomy refers to an extra chromosome, and monosomy refers to a missing chromosome.
-For example, "Aneuploid: Trisomy 20" means that an extra copy of chromosome 20 was detected, indicating there are three copies of chromosome 20.
-"Aneuploid: monosomy 5" means that a missing copy of chromosome 5 was detected, indicating there is only one copy of chromosome 5.
-Most types of aneuploidy are incompatible with life.
-Aneuploid embryos are likely to miscarry early during the pregnancy or never implant.
+For example, "Aneuploid: Trisomy 20" means that a gain of chromosome 20 was detected, indicating there are three copies of chromosome 20 instead of the typical two.
+"Aneuploid: Monosomy 5" means that a loss of chromosome 5 was detected, indicating there is only one copy of chromosome 5.
+Most types of aneuploidy are incompatible with life (nonviable).
+Aneuploid embryos will most likely miscarry early in the pregnancy or never implant.
 For more information on specific aneuploidies, please see the supplemental aneuploidy guide on the following pages.